MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enforce-best-practices-playbooks.md

 <!--note from editor: In last sentence in line 37, change "individual geographies" to "selected countries or regions" ?.
 Microsoft Writers Style Guide says not to use "geography" as a synonym for "country or region."-->

 > [!NOTE]
 > The playbook capability is currently available only in the Sales Hub app in [!INCLUDE[pn-crm-online](../includes/pn-crm-online.md)].
-It is being released with [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] application version 9.0.1810.4006 or later and the server version 9.1.0.0263 or later, as part of weekly releases of the product to individual geographies.
+It is being released with [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] application version 9.0.1810.4006 or later and the server version 9.1.0.0263 or later, as part of weekly releases of the product to selected countries or regions.
 > To learn about updating an app solution, see [Install, update, or remove a preferred solution](../admin/install-remove-preferred-solution.md).

 ### See also